-The U.S. government exercise limited oversight over companies selling personalized vitamins.
-An older Government Accountability Office (GAO) study found that these vitamins may not only fail to improve health, but the companies selling them may provide misleading or unreliable health information.
+The U.S. government exercises limited oversight over companies selling personalized vitamins.
+An older Government Accountability Office (GAO) study found that these vitamins may fail to improve health and that the companies selling them may provide misleading or unreliable health information.

-One of the main claims of these services is that they tailor supplements to an individual’s health needs.
-The GAO study investigated the accuracy of this claim by using fake profiles to investigate four companies offering this service.
+One of the main claims of these companies is that they tailor supplements to an individual’s health needs.
+The GAO study verified the accuracy of this claim by using fake profiles to investigate four companies offering this service.
 The authors took the online surveys and then submitted DNA samples for the tests.

 The online surveys and quizzes that most personalized vitamin brands offer may not be accurate or interpreted correctly.

 A person’s medical history and family background contribute to their nutrition needs.
 This makes the analysis of online surveys and results complex and unlikely to be definitive or comprehensive.
-For these reasons, an individual’s doctor is typically the most suitable professional to interpret these tests.
+For these reasons, a healthcare professional is typically the most suitable person to interpret these tests.

-The ASN caution that taking vitamins may increase the likelihood of receiving more than the Tolerable Upper Intake (TUI) of some nutrients.
-This can lead to health risks.
+The ASN cautions that taking vitamins may increase a person’s likelihood of receiving more than the tolerable upper intake (TUI) of some nutrients.
+This in turn can lead to health risks.

 For example, when people take a supplement containing folic acid, they may exceed the TUI if they eat foods fortified with the vitamin.
 High levels of folic acid

-When personalized vitamin brands offer DNA testing, they are usually looking for a person’s probability of gluten intolerance, caffeine metabolism, skin antioxidant capacity, and more.
+When personalized vitamin brands offer DNA testing, they are usually looking for gluten intolerance, caffeine metabolism, skin antioxidant capacity, and more.
 They may also be assessing the risk of certain conditions.

 According to the Federal Trade Commission (FTC), no research indicates that DNA tests provide a safe basis for customizing dietary supplements.

-The FTC state that it is frequently hard to draw definitive conclusions about health risks based on DNA tests.
+The FTC states that it is often hard to draw definitive conclusions about health risks based on DNA tests.
 This is because someone’s likelihood of developing a certain condition often does not solely depend on their genes.
-Rather, it depends on multiple interactions between their genes and the food they consume, their lifestyle, and substances they have frequent exposure to, such as tobacco or sunlight.
+Rather, it hinges on multiple interactions between their genes and the food they consume, their lifestyle, and substances they have frequent exposure to, such as tobacco and sunlight.

 As the GAO study concludes, a positive result may unduly alarm people and encourage them to take costly personalized vitamins to be healthy.
-Additionally, a negative result may give some individuals false assurance that they are healthy when they are actually ill.
+Additionally, a negative result may give some individuals false assurance that they are healthy.

 Instead of taking personalized vitamins, the

-The FTC suggest a good starting point is a doctor’s exam that includes conventional lab tests, such as blood chemistry and a cholesterol profile.
-If the tests show abnormalities, a doctor can make dietary and other lifestyle recommendations.
+The FTC suggests a good starting point is a doctor’s exam that includes conventional laboratory tests, such as blood chemistry and a cholesterol profile.
+If the tests show abnormalities, a healthcare professional can make dietary and other lifestyle recommendations.

 If a person is interested in following a diet that provides optimal nutrition, a registered dietitian can help.
 This health specialist can develop a detailed eating plan that considers a person’s diagnosed health conditions and dietary preferences.

-If people believe they are deficient in certain nutrients, they should undergo blood work assessments from a doctor.
+If people believe they have deficiencies in certain nutrients, they should undergo blood work assessments from a doctor.
 Healthcare professionals rely on these tests to assess certain deficiencies, for example, vitamin B12 and vitamin D deficiencies.

-Working with qualified health professionals, such as dietitians, can help determine whether an individual’s diet lacks certain nutrients and if supplementation is appropriate.
+Working with qualified healthcare professionals, such as dietitians, can help determine whether an individual’s diet lacks certain nutrients and whether supplementation is appropriate.

-Companies selling personalized vitamins may claim to offer bespoke vitamins that cater to an individual’s health needs.
-However, they do not always live up to this promise.
-These supplements may also include unsafe amounts of certain vitamins that can negatively affect health.
+Companies selling personalized vitamins may claim to offer vitamins that cater to an individual’s health needs.
+However, such supplements do not always live up to this promise.
+They may also include unsafe amounts of certain vitamins that can negatively affect health.

-A better alternative than investing in customized vitamins is to request a doctor’s exam and work with healthcare professionals to receive dietary and lifestyle recommendations.
+An alternative to investing in customized vitamins is to request a health examination with a healthcare professional and work with a registered dietitian to receive dietary and lifestyle recommendations.